How not to chuck your money away on campaigns that don’t work.

 When Peter Butler from Out and About Marketing asked this question on LinkedIn:

 it incited 48 comments from industry professionals.
-You can read the whole thread here, but these are the highlights:
+These are the highlights:

 “99.9% of leaflets talk about the firm, which isn’t interesting to the reader.”